Spotify is testing a cheaper Premium tier called Spotify Plus

 Spotify is currently testing a cheaper, ad-supported subscription tier with a limited number of users.

-Called Spotify Plus, the plan costs just $0.99 a month and combines features of the music streamer’s existing free and Premium tiers.
+Called Spotify Plus, the plan costs just $0.99 a month in the US and combines features of the music streamer’s existing free and Premium tiers.

 As first reported by The Verge, Spotify Plus gives subscribers the freedom to play whichever tracks they wish, as many times as they wish, at the expense of intermittent ads.